xishuokeji/skippy-xd/README.md

 skippy-xd --paging
 ```

+Or better, find and try out the package on your distro.

 Check the wiki for documentation on basic use https://github.com/felixfung/skippy-xd/wiki/How-to-Use and advanced tips and tricks https://github.com/felixfung/skippy-xd/wiki/Advanced-Uses-and-Special-Set-Ups.

 And please!
 If you share our love for skippy-xd, please do: